 Protein plays a key role in curbing hunger and ensuring the weight you lose is fat and not muscle (or the weight you put on is muscle and not fat!).
 If you are counting calories or find it difficult to eat a balanced diet, consuming whey or casein protein powder is the best way to ensure you receive adequate amounts.
-Deciding which one is the best protein powder will depend on a number of factors.
+Learn about each here.

 Approximately 20 percent of the protein found in milk is whey, a by-product of the cheese-making process.
 It is high in Branch Chain Amino Acids or BCAAs-substances that stimulate protein synthesis in the muscles.
 Protein synthesis involves amino acids bonding together to form proteins that in turn help to build muscle.
 Whey also contains high concentrations of vitamins, minerals, and lactose, along with traces of fat.